miguelcarretas/cv/english.md

 - Cloudflare administration with Terraform.
 - Version control with Git.
 - Administration of CentOS / RHEL and Windows Server operating systems.
+- Help to DevOps in Openshift cluster management (Kubernetes).

 ### 🔧 System Administrator